deltachat/deltachat-pages/en/help.md

 until one of the above conditions are met.

+### What do the ticks shown beside outgoing messages mean?

+- **One tick** means that the message was sent successfully to your provider.
+- **Two ticks** mean that at least one recipient's device reported back to having received the message.
+- Recipients may have disabled read-receipts, so even if you see only one tick, the message may have been read.
+- The other way round, two ticks do not automatically mean that a human has read or understood the message ;)

 ### Correct typos and delete messages after sending {#edit}

 - You can edit the text of your messages after sending.